PATRIC3/p3_docs/docroot/news/2018/20181130-patric-office-hours.rst

 .. feed-entry::
    :date: 2018-11-30

 Have a question on data or how to do something in PATRIC?
 We’re trying something new.
-On Friday, November 30th between 2 and 3 pm EST we will have our first in a series of office hours.
+On Friday, November 30th between 11 and 12 am EST we will have our first in a series of office hours.
 Login to the Zoom account listed below and ask a question, and we will show you how it can be answered using PATRIC.
 No registration is required, but please contact Rebecca Wattam (wattam@virginia.edu) if you plan to attend.

 .. cut::